Bethesda at E3 2018: Fallout 76, The Elder Scrolls VI and Starfield

 When Bethesda announced it was showing off a new Fallout game at E3 this year, it was safe to assume that game would be the major focus of the show.
 That it would be what we were all be talking about afterward.

-In what I'd call one of the best E3 conferences in recent memory, Bethesda announced The Elder Scrolls VI, a new Doom, a new Wolfenstein, showed off Rage 2 and Fallout 76 (of course) and also showed off its first new IP in 25 years -- a science fiction game called Starfield.
+In what I'd call one of the best E3 conferences in recent memory, Bethesda announced The Elder Scrolls VI -- plus a whole new Elder Scrolls mobile game -- a new Doom, a new Wolfenstein, showed off Rage 2 and Fallout 76 (of course) and also showed off its first totally new franchise in 25 years: a science fiction game called Starfield.

 It was insane.

-Note: Editors' note: Updated June 12, 9:04 a.m.
-PT, to add info on related E3 news.